iterative/dvc.org/static/docs/commands-reference/init.md

 [DVC directories](/doc/user-guide/dvc-files-and-directories).
 It will hold all the contents of tracked data files.
 Note that `.dvc/.gitignore` lists this directory, which means that the cache directory is not under Git control.
-This is your local cache and you cannot push it to any Git remote.
+This is a local cache and you cannot `git push` it.

 ## Options